Pharmacy Courses (2023): Duration, Fees, Types, Entrance Exam | Virohan

 Pharmacy Course Fees

-In India, the cost of pharmacy courses varies widely depending on the level of study, the institution (whether it's a government or private college), and the state.
+In India, the fees of pharmacy courses vary widely depending on the level of study, the institution (whether it's a government or private college), and the state.
 Here are some average ranges:

-Bachelor's Degree in Pharmacy (B.Pharm): The annual fee for a B.Pharm program in India generally ranges from INR 40,000 to INR 2 lakh in government colleges, and it can go up to INR 4-5 lakh per annum in private colleges.
+Bachelor's Degree in Pharmacy (B.Pharm): The annual fee for a B.Pharm program in India generally ranges from INR 40,000 to INR 1,00,000 in government colleges, and it can go up to INR 3,00,000 in private colleges.

-In India, several national and state-level entrance exams are conducted for admission into pharmacy courses.
-These exams evaluate the student's knowledge and understanding of subjects like Physics, Chemistry, Biology, and Mathematics.
-Here are some of the major pharmacy entrance exams you can expect in 2023:
+There are several national and state-level entrance exams for admission into pharmacy courses.
+These exams evaluate the student's knowledge and understanding of Physics, Chemistry, Biology, and Mathematics.
+Here are some of the important pharmacy entrance exams you can expect in 2024:

 • GUJCET